-- 2. Section 2.1.16 speaks to providing for 'minimum' growth forecasts on Table 1, as noted in the ROP.
+- options.
+It is recommended that the policy be revised to provide greater flexibility for greater building heights in strategic locations where appropriate, such as along Corridors, Minor/Major Arterials, key intersection locations, etc. - 2.
+Section 2.1.16 speaks to providing for 'minimum' growth forecasts on Table 1, as noted in the ROP.
 It is noted that the ROP does not use the word 'minimum', but rather 'target'.
 We recommend that the word 'minimum' be replaced with 'target' so that the reference to forecasts is consistent with the ROP. - 3.
 General Comment On Page 2-20, under the heading 'Secondary Plans', we note that the introductory paragraph is identical to the paragraph in the 'blue box' printed immediately to the right thereof.
 Is there any significance to the 'blue box' versus the regular text? - 4.
 It appears that the policy at the bottom of Page 2-33 and Section 2.2.64 are not complete policies.
 It seems that both are missing the list of designations/overlays and criteria for development in 'new' Neighborhoods.
 Both policies need to be corrected and reissued to the public for review and comment before they can be advanced to Council for approval. - 5.
 It is noted in Section 2.2.2 b) that the intensity of development and range of uses that may be permitted in Neighbourhoods varies depending on the street typology that a property fronts onto.
 This policy is a good example of a policy with flexibility for taller building typologies and increased density in appropriate locations within the Neighbourhood. - 6.
 Section 2.2.146 speaks to the determination of the precise boundaries of the Natural Heritage System on a site-specific basis in consultation with the Conservation Authorities.
 Refinements to the Natural Heritage System (NHS) should not require an OPA if refined through a Subwatershed Study, an area-specific Environmental Impact Study/Assessment, or other forms of site/area-specific analysis.
 The policy should be amended accordingly. - 7.
-Housing and Social Matters Chapter (Page 2-195), Section 2.3.226 and 2.3.244 reference the implementation of annual minimum 'new' housing unit targets.
+Housing and Social Matters Chapter (Pages 2-195), Section 2.3.226 and 2.3.244 reference the implementation of annual minimum 'new' housing unit targets.
 In particular, it notes that 25% of all 'new' housing units are to be rental in tenure.
 It is not clear whether the implications of this from a market demand and cost perspective was considered.
 In addition, it can be interpreted that from an implementation perspective, 25% of every Secondary Plan Area, Precinct Plan Area or individual Draft Plan is required to provide rental units.
-In regards to rental units, we note for the record that many condominium units are purchased as investments which are rented out; thereby adding to the inventory of available rental units.
-The very prescriptive policies as currently drafted may result in unintended consequences or reactions within the housing market.
-We recommend that the policy be revised to use more progressive language, such as 'encourage' and 'strive to provide'. - 8.
-Similarly, Housing and Social Matters Chapter (Page 2-195), Section 2.3.226 and 2.3.244 contain minimum housing targets in terms of affordability and density.
+In regards to rental units, we note for the record that many condominium units are purchased as investments which are rented out; thereby by adding to the inventory of available rental units.
+The very prescriptive policies are currently drafted may result in unintended consequences or reactions within the housing market.
+We recommend that the policy be revised to use more progressive language such as 'encourage' and 'strive to provide'. - 8.
+Similarly, Housing and Social Matters Chapter (Pages 2-195), Section 2.3.226 and 2.3.244 contain minimum housing targets in terms of affordability and density.
 With regard to density, it is not clear if the requirement that 50% of all affordable housing is to be provide for/available for low-income residents.
 Toward this end, are these units considered to be a component of the requirement that 30% of all new housing units are to be affordable housing.
 If the targets are too high, it can create a false expectation associated with addressing the problem of insufficient affordable housing.
 This may create other unintended problems.